Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Results

-Finally, \textbf{SQ-1.4} explored why some projects lacked any assigned URL.
+Finally, \textbf{SQ-1.3} explored why projects lacked any assigned URL.
 Here, the responses were diverse but grouped primarily into themes of \textit{oversight}, \textit{project nature}, and \textit{lack of perceived value}.
-Some developers indicated forgetfulness or lack of awareness (\textit{Forgot To Assign}, \textit{Lack Awareness Of Process}), while others suggested their project was not mature or intended for serious use (\textit{Not Serious Project}, \textit{No Maintenance Needed}, \textit{Template Default Used}).
-Several topics also reflect perceived irrelevance or lack of necessity (\textit{No Advantage Perceived}, \textit{Not Applicable To Project}, \textit{No Need To Assign}), or barriers like the absence of a public repository (\textit{No GitHub Repository}, \textit{Not Publicly Available}).
-A few respondents cited motivational factors such as laziness or did not provide a reason.
+Some developers indicated forgetfulness or lack of awareness (\textit{Forgot To Assign}, \textit{Lack Awareness Of Process}), for example \textit{``Because I forgot''}, \textit{``Forgot to include it in the pyproject.toml''}, or \textit{``I wasn't aware how to do it''}.
+Others suggested their project was not mature or intended for serious use (\textit{Not Serious Project}, \textit{No Maintenance Needed}, \textit{Template Default Used}), e.g., \textit{``The project is not serious enough to warrant one''}, \textit{``My PyPI project never matured beyond the "alpha test" stage''}, or \textit{``Mistakenly forgot to do it.
+Often I use a project template to start projects, then the field is normally already filled in''}.
+Several topics also reflect perceived irrelevance or lack of necessity (\textit{No Advantage Perceived}, \textit{Not Applicable To Project}, \textit{No Need To Assign}), for instance \textit{``Didn't seem necessary for a small project''} or \textit{``If the library is not something in active development - who cares?''}.
+Additionally, barriers such as the absence of a public repository or intentional restriction of access were mentioned (\textit{No GitHub Repository}, \textit{Not Publicly Available}), e.g., \textit{``Did not have a public URL to assign''} or \textit{``The github repos are private''}.
+Some also cited motivational factors such as laziness (e.g., \textit{``Laziness''}, \textit{``Too lazy''}) or did not provide a concrete reason (e.g., \textit{``No Reason''}).